 “She’s kind of amazing.” –Joe Bastianich, restaurateur and MasterChef judge

 Christine also has a Master of Fine Arts from University of Houston’s nationally acclaimed Creative Writing Program.
 During her time there, she served as Fiction Editor for Gulf Coast: A Journal of Literature and Fine Arts.
 She is currently working on a memoir.

 Christine’s first cookbook, Recipes From My Home Kitchen: Asian and American Comfort Food from the Winner of MasterChef Season 3 on FOX (Rodale, 2013), became a New York Times best seller.
 Since winning, she has made a guest appearance on the inaugural season of “MasterChef” Vietnam and travels around the globe to give inspiring keynote addresses and cooking demonstrations.
 Her latest foray into television is a Canadian cooking show called “Four Senses” (Varner Productions), on which she is a co-host with Carl Heinrich, season 2 winner of “Top Chef” Canada.
-“Four Senses” airs on AMI beginning January 24, 2014–catch it on AMI at 7 and 11 PM ET/PT.
+“Four Senses” season 1 began airing on January 24, 2014–catch it on AMI at 7 and 11 PM ET/PT.

 Christine lives in Houston, Texas, and plans to open establishments both locally and elsewhere.

 - Instagram as @theblindcook